ravitsang/alpha-blog/README.md

-This is the repository for the first alpha-blog app of the Compete Ruby on Rails Developer Course
+The repository for the first alpha-blog app of the Compete Ruby on Rails Developer Course